jcreus/jankpy/README.md

 # J - Janky Python Utilities

 *_Tread carefully: This is an abomination.
-Also, it's nowhere close to complete._*
+Also, it's nowhere close to complete, and doesn't have setup utilities yet._*

 ## Purpose
 Some language constructs are common enough in quick Python scripts that the code duplication is time-consuming and frustrating.
 Yeah, sure, _proper_ code does not have these problems, with abstract factories of token tokens or encapsulated™-reactive docstring-commented modules, but sometimes research code need not be _proper_ code, and if trying out dozens of experiments, researcher time is often way more valuable.